 Commercial Property Insurance

-While you’re busy making sales, you also need to be prepared for the possibility of fires, floods, and vandalism.
+While you’re busy making sales, you also need to be prepared for the possibility of hazards such as fires, floods, and vandalism.

-You can and should take precautions to mitigate these risks, such as preparing employees for an emergency situation, having the necessary equipment to deal with fires or flooding, and increasing security measures.
+You can and should take precautions to mitigate these risks, including steps such as putting together an emergency contact list, having the necessary equipment to deal with fires or flooding, and increasing security measures.
 But sometimes, even that isn’t enough.

 Commercial property insurance provides protection not only for your building, but also for many of its contents, such as equipment, furniture, fixtures, tools, machinery, and property of others.